themindfulbit/difficulties.github.io/_drafts/an-ios-writing-workflow.md

 Working Copy is an iOS Git client that doubles as a decent text editor.
 My posts start in a `_drafts` folder, where they stay invisible to Github Pages but will show up on my dev server which is hosted on Digital Ocean.
 This isn’t strictly necessary unless you like to preview your posts before they go live.

 My header images usually come from Flickr Commons, which has a nearly endless supply of interesting, royalty-free images.
+Using the share sheet, you can take an image and send it directly to Working Copy, naming it whatever you like.
+If you’ve got an image stored locally,